-As described earlier, the SoundStructure configuration file for this application note assumes that regardless of the number of Litetouch Halo ring and touch pads, the desired behavior is to have any of the Litetouch Halo ring and touch pads mute all the microphones in the system.
-When the microphones are muted, the red LEDs will be illuminated and when the microphones are unmuted the green LEDs will be illuminated.
-Other operational modes can be supported by modifying the underlying SoundStructure events.
+As described earlier, the SoundStructure configuration file for this application note assumes that the desired behavior is if any of the TS-001s are pressed, the mute state of all the microphones in the system will be toggled.
+When the microphones are muted, the red LEDs on the TS-001s will be illuminated and when the microphones are unmuted the green LEDs will be illuminated.
+Other operational modes may be supported by modifying the underlying SoundStructure events.
 See (Polycom) for additional training streams on how to create SoundStructure configuration files that support push-to-talk microphones.